Beraliv/beraliv.dev/packages/blog2/src/content/2022-09-10-with-or-without-enums.md

 1. They are incompatible with `isolatedModules`

-1. If you export const enums and provide them as an API to other libraries, it can lead to surprising bugs, e.g. https://github.com/microsoft/TypeScript/issues/5219 🐞
+1. If you export const enums and provide them as an API to other libraries, it can lead to surprising bugs, e.g. [Const enums in the TS Compiler API can make depending on typescript difficult](https://github.com/microsoft/TypeScript/issues/5219) 🐞

 1. Unresolvable imports for const enums used as values cause errors at runtime with `importsNotUsedAsValues: "preserve"`